Kursk submarine disaster: International co-operation

-As a result of the disaster, Russia began participating in NATO search-and-rescue exercises in 2011, the first time any Russian submarine had taken part in a NATO-led exercise.
+As a result of the disaster, Russia began participating in NATO search-and-rescue exercises in 2011, the first time any Russian submarine took part in a NATO-led exercise.
 The Russian Navy also increased the number of deep-sea divers trained each year from 18–20 to 40–45.

 Awards to those killed

 President Putin signed a decree awarding the Order of Courage to the entire crew, and the title Hero of the Russian Federation to the submarine's captain, Gennady Lyachin.

 Memorials

 Outside the port city of Severodvinsk where the submarine was built, a large granite slab was erected on the sand dunes.
 It is engraved, "This sorrowful stone is set in memory of the crew of the nuclear submarine Kursk, who tragically died on 12 August 2000, while on military duty."
-Other memorials were built in Moscow, Sevastopol, Nizhny Novgorod, and Severomorsk.
-A memorial was erected in Serafimovskoe Cemetery in St. Petersburg, and the city of Kursk, after which the vessel was named, erected a memorial made from fragments of its hull.
+Other memorials were built in Moscow, Sevastopol, Nizhny Novgorod, Severomorsk, and St. Petersburg's Serafimovskoe Cemetery.
+The city of Kursk, after which the vessel was named, erected a memorial made from fragments of its hull.

 On 17 March 2009, journalist Tatyana Abramova from the newspaper Murmanskiy Vestnik found Kursk's sail in the yard of a scrap metal dealer.
-It had been left there after several years of negotiations had failed to raise the estimated €22,000 for a memorial.
-The discovery sparked an outcry among citizens in Murmansk and they demanded it be turned into a memorial to the men who died.
-After considerable difficulty, the memorial was finally completed and dedicated on Sunday, 26 July 2009, Russia's Navy Day.
+It had been left there after several years of negotiations failed to raise the estimated €22,000 needed for a memorial.
+The discovery sparked an outcry among citizens in Murmansk and they demanded the sail be turned into a memorial to the men who died.
+After considerable difficulty, the memorial was finally completed and dedicated 26 July 2009, Russia's Navy Day.
 It was placed on the observation deck of the Church of the Saviour on Water in Murmansk, the submarine's home port and location of the Vidyayevo naval base.
-It is among a memorial to sailors who perished during peacetime.
-It lists the names of the crew members.
+It is among a memorial to sailors who perished during peacetime and lists the names of the crew.

 On 31 July 2012, divers representing the relatives of Kursk's crew and the Northern Fleet command placed a 2 m-tall Orthodox Cross on the floor of the Barents Sea at the site of the disaster.